taltole/Facial_Attributes_Detection/README.md

 <p align="center">
   <img src=https://github.com/taltole/Facial_Attributes_Detection/blob/master/templates/Picture1.png? width="350" alt="accessibility text">
 </p>
-The dataset can be employed as the training and test sets for the following computer vision tasks:
+The dataset can be employed as the training and test sets for the following computer vision tasks (function and files for that can also be found on notebooks):
-- face attribute recognition,
+- face attribute recognition. </br>
-- face detection,
+- face detection. </br>
-- landmark (or facial part) localization
+- landmark (or facial part) localization. </br>
-- face editing & synthesis.
+- face editing & synthesis. </br>

 </p>